9 Reproducibility

 The API endpoint is /api/snapshot and has several options to filter content.
 By default it returns a zip file with all the packages, binaries, and documentation in your repository.
 If this is more than you need, there are parameters to include e.g. only binaries for certain platforms or certain versions of R, or to create a repository from a subset of the packages in your universe.
 Explore the parameters on the API tab of any universe, for example: https://ggseg.r-universe.dev/api.

 A CRAN-like R package repository is essentially a static directory of package files and indexes, with a specific naming structure.
 R-universe automatically builds and updates all these files based on a registry of packages and upstream git sources.
-But once everything is generated, you can simply copy the entire folder elsewhere, and have a frozen CRAN-like package repository on that server!
+Once everything is generated, you can simply copy the entire folder elsewhere, and have a frozen CRAN-like package repository on that server.
+For instance…

 You can also install packages in R directly from a local snapshot folder, by prefixing the path that you pass to install.packages with file:// (Windows paths need to be normalized to look more unixy):